Preparing For Internship Search

 Understand What Makes a Good Internship

-Make sure to work with the Pomerantz Career Center if the internship is a distance opportunity, you cannot find company information online, it has a residential address instead of a business address, requires fees or out of pocket expenses, or asks you to cash checks.
-Never provide your social security number or bank account information unless you have been officially hired and the person who requests the information is the organization's human resources representative.
-Curious about further protecting yourself from fraud?
-Read How to Spot Fraudulent Employers and Postings.
+- Spotting Fraudulent Employers and/or Jobs - Tips for Spotting a Fraudulent Employer and/or Posting - Make sure to work with the Career Center if the internship is a distance opportunity, if you cannot find company information online, or if it has a residential address or requires fees for out of pocket expenses.
+If you are ever unsure about an opportunity, please feel free to run it by us.
+Never provide your social security or bank account information unless you have been officially hired and the person asking for the information is an HR representative.